An independent guide to Val Thorens

 Watch our videos on Youtube, and see our tweets for the latest news from Val Thorens.

 Why do we love Val Thorens?
 Above all for the snow and terrain.
 As the highest resort in Europe, it often has some of the best snow.
 Why ski on icy hardpack, when you've got the option of soft, cold, fresh snow in VT?
-As for the terrain, there's an extensive beginners' area, kilometres of varied pistes for intermediates, a top-class snowpark, and a skier/boarder cross.
+As for the terrain, there's an extensive beginners' area, kilometres of varied pistes for intermediates and experts, a top-class snowpark, and a World Cup Skicross course.
 You can find a wealth of off-piste, too, including some of the most charming itineraries in the Alps.

 © 2011-16 ValThorensGuide